yatesco/seafile-docs/build_seafile/server.md

 ### Start the Seafile Server

-After configuration successfully created, run '''seafile-admin start''' in the top directory to start the all components of Seafile. ( '''You should always run the seafile-admin script in the top directory''' ).
+After configuration successfully created, run **seafile-admin start** in the top directory to start the all components of Seafile. ( **You should always run the seafile-admin script in the top directory** ).

 <pre>
 cd /data/haiwen # go to the top level directory seafile-admin start
 </pre>

-At this moment, all the components should be running and seahub can be visited at '''http://yourserver-ip-or-domain:8000'''
+At this moment, all the components should be running and seahub can be visited at **http://yourserver-ip-or-domain:8000**

-'''Note''' You may want to deploy seahub with nginx or apache.
+**Note** You may want to deploy seahub with nginx or apache.
 In this case, follow the instructions on [[Deploy Seafile Web With Nginx/Apache]].

 ### Stop the Seafile Server

-To stop seafile server, run '''seafile-admin stop'''.
+To stop seafile server, run **seafile-admin stop**.

 <pre>
 cd /data/haiwen # go to the top level directory